torreswilson300/Serve-U/README.md

 # Serve-U
-This is a web application that will be used to keep track of community service hours and opportunities.
+This is a web application that will be used to keep track of community service hours and opportunities for N.C.
+A&T students and organizations.

 ## `React`
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).